deriggi/RUNorthArcPy/README.md

 ## 2 - Add a field to the parcel shapefile
-Use the add field button to add a blank field and default it to -1
+Open the attribute table use the 'Add field..' button to add a blank field and default it to -1.
+The data type of the field needs to match that of the one you are joining too, and the one being added to the table.

 ## 3 - Modify the python script to work with your system

-  modify the shapefile path, the sql data source, and the primary key namme
+In the driver function (the one that is first called by the script) modify the shapefile path, the sql data source, and the primary key name so it matches your environment.
+This may be converted into an ArcGIS tool so the user can simply work with the standard ArcGIS interface

 [field modifier code] (https://github.com/deriggi/RUNorthArcPy/blob/master/advanced/pkattacher.py)